anreitersimon/Medbrain-Tutorial/STEP6-1.md

 ![](resources/step6/connect_status_outlets.gif)

-To actually show the statusView it has to be set to be the tableViews backgroundView.

-To do so the `viewDidLoad` is overridden.
+To actually show the statusView this has to be set to be the tableViews backgroundView.
+In order to accomplish this the `viewDidLoad()` method is overridden.
+Once the `ViewControllers`view is created the `viewDidLoad()` method gets called.
-This method gets called after the view is created.
 At this point all storyboard-elements have been linked up.

 ```swift
 override func viewDidLoad() {